Government Affairs

 Latest Content

-The U.S. Chamber of Commerce and Greater Medina Chamber hosted U.S. Representative Max Miller for a roundtable discussion on tax reform.
+- The U.S. Chamber of Commerce and the Greater Scranton Chamber of Commerce hosted U.S. Representative Rob Bresnahan (R-PA-08) for a roundtable discussion in Scranton, Pennsylvania with local business leaders on the need to extend pro-growth business tax provisions.

-The U.S. Chamber of Commerce and the Chamber of Gettysburg and Adams County hosted U.S. Representative John Joyce for a roundtable discussion on tax reform.
+- The U.S. Chamber of Commerce and the Tyler Chamber of Commerce hosted U.S. Representative Nathaniel Moran (R-TX-01) for a roundtable discussion in Tyler, Texas with local business leaders on the need to extend pro-growth business tax provisions.